gjdass/whiteapi-express-ts/README.md

 The log4js configuration files are loaded regarding the `logs.log4js-config` field into general `config/` files.
 Help yourself ;o)

-**TODO** : integrate ELK stack to the project and to the build pipeline [issue #14](https://gitlab.gjdass.fr/gjdass/whiteapi-express-api-ts/issues/14)
+**TODO** : integrate ELK stack to the project and to the build pipeline [issue #14](https://gitlab.gjdass.fr/gjdass/whiteapi-express-ts/issues/14)

+## Inversion of control

+The API is running thanks to [inversify](http://inversify.io/).

+As explain, OO can be dangerous if not well used.

 ## Gulp